 - 4.4.4.
-Airspace Protection Criteria Proposed buildings that are 50 feet or higher AGL require ALUC review.
+Airspace Protection Criteria Proposed buildings that are 50 feet AGL or higher require ALUC review.
 No hazards to flight, including physical (e.g., tall objects), visual, and electronic forms of interference with the safety of aircraft operations, and land uses that may attract birds to increase in the area shall be permitted.
-As a condition for development approval, the owner of any property proposed for development within Safety Zone 3 shall be required to dedicate an avigation easement to the County of Solano.
-For a description of the 14 CFR Part 77 surfaces, see Policy 5.4.3. - 4.4.5.
-Avigation Easement Dedication As a condition for development approval, the owner of any property proposed for development within Safety Zone 3 shall be required to dedicate an avigation easement to the County of Solano.
-The avigation easement (see Appendix B of this document for an example) shall, to the maximum extent permitted by law: - (a) Provide the right of flight in the airspace above the property; - (b) Allow the generation of noise and other impacts associated with aircraft overflight, including but not limited to noise, vibrations, turbulence, odors, vapors, fumes, fuel particle emissions, exhaust, smoke, and dust; - (c) Restrict the height of structures, trees, and other objects; - (d) Permit access to the property for the removal or aeronautical marking and lighting of objects exceeding the established height limit; and - (e) Prohibit from being created on the property electrical and electronic interference, glint, glare, and other conditions that would impair the vision of pilots, high-velocity exhaust plumes, and other interference with radio, radar, microwave, or means of aircraft communication, and uses or features that make it difficult for pilots to distinguish between airfield navigation lights and visual aids and other lights, and other potential hazards to flight from being created on the property.
+As a condition for development approval, the owner of any property proposed for development within Safety Zone 3 shall be required to dedicate an avigation easement to the County of Solano or the City of Rio Vista.
+For a description of the 14 CFR Part 77 surfaces, see Policy AP-2. - 4.4.5.
+Avigation Easement Dedication As a condition for development approval, the owner of any property proposed for development within Safety Zone 3 shall be required to dedicate an avigation easement to the County of Solano or the City of Rio Vista.
+The avigation easement (see Appendix B of this document for an example) shall, to the maximum extent permitted by law: - (a) Provide the right of flight in the airspace above the property; - (b) Allow the generation of noise and other impacts associated with aircraft overflight, including but not limited to noise, vibrations, turbulence, odors, vapors, fumes, fuel particle emissions, exhaust, smoke, and dust; - (c) Restrict the height of structures, trees, and other objects;

+- (d) Permit access to the property for the removal or aeronautical marking and lighting of objects exceeding the established height limit; and - (e) Prohibit from being created on the property electrical and electronic interference, glint, glare, and other conditions that would impair the vision of pilots, high-velocity exhaust plumes, and other interference with radio, radar, microwave, or means of aircraft communication, and uses or features that make it difficult for pilots to distinguish between airfield navigation lights and visual aids and other lights, and other potential hazards to flight from being created on the property.

-Safety Zone 4 (see Figure 2) provided for the long final approach for approaching aircraft, and is located behind Safety Zone 2.
-Normally, uses that are allowed in Safety Zone 3, restaurants, and retail and industrial uses are allowed in this zone.
+Safety Zone 4 (see Figure 2) covers the outer approach and departure surfaces for the Airport and extends beyond Safety Zone 2.
+Normally, restaurants, retail, and industrial uses are allowed in this zone, as well as uses that are allowed in Safety Zone 3.
 Higher intensity retail uses and offices are to be avoided in this zone, while buildings and uses that result in larger assemblages of people and children are prohibited.

-Safety Zone Locations Maximum Densities/Intensities Other Uses (people/ac) Residential Density Allowed Maximum Nonresidential Intensity (people per acre) Maximum Single Acre Intensity (people per acre) 4 Outer Approach / Departure Surface 1 per 2 ac 100 300
+Maximum Densities/Intensities Other Uses (people/ac) Safety Zone Residential Density Allowed Maximum Nonresidential Intensity (people per acre) Maximum Single Acre Intensity - Clustered Development (people per acre) 4 Outer Approach / Departure Surface 1 per 2 ac 100 300